koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_20_total-distribution-cost-concept.md

-# Total Distribution Cost Concept
+# Slide 20 of Lecture 10 contains information about Total Distribution Cost Concept

 1 Transport Related Costs reflect all costs associated with moving goods, including freight bills, documentation, customs brokerage, etc.
 2 Inventory Related Costs include all other elements of logistics costs – from storing and handling product to write-downs of obsolete or spoiled goods.